Hartford and New Haven Railroad: Operations

+The New York and New Haven Railroad completed its line from New Haven to New York City along the Connecticut coastline in 1848.
+A key goal of this company was to attract New York-bound traffic presently departing from New Haven by boat.
+The Hartford and New Haven was initially unwilling to agree on sharing traffic, so the New York and New Haven leased the New Haven and Northampton Railroad, then under construction northward from New Haven.
+The threat of the New Haven and Northampton being completed parallel to the existing Hartford and New Haven main line succeeded in convincing the latter company to sign a traffic sharing agreement.
+Nearly all Hartford and New Haven trains then began stopping at the New York and New Haven's depot in New Haven to exchange passenger and freight traffic.
+New Haven Union Station, designed by Henry Austin, opened in New Haven in 1849 and served both railroads.

+The Hartford, Providence and Fishkill Railroad opened between Hartford and Bristol in 1850, following the existing Hartford and New Haven Railroad alignment from Hartford south to Newington Junction, where a new station was established to serve both railroads.

+By 1867, the railroad rostered 29 steam locomotives, employed over 700 workers, and had upgraded its main line to stronger 58-pound per yard iron rails.
+Work soon began on adding a second track from New Haven to Springfield along with a system-wide upgrade to stronger steel rails.

 New York, New Haven and Hartford

-The Hartford and New Haven merged with the New York and New Haven Railroad in 1872, forming the New York, New Haven and Hartford Railroad (the New Haven).
+The New York and New Haven Railroad's president wrote to the Hartford and New Haven Railroad on April 20, 1870, recommending that both companies form a joint committee to coordinate their operations.
+This paved the way for a merger between the two companies, which was competed in 1872, forming the New York, New Haven and Hartford Railroad (the New Haven).
 For the next 90 years, the route remained a vital passenger and freight route for the New Haven, with continuous passenger service even as most other lines in the region gradually had passenger service discontinued from the 1920s onward.

 Penn Central and Amtrak purchase

 The New Haven era came to an end in 1969, when the company was merged into the Penn Central Transportation Company.
 National passenger rail carrier Amtrak, formed in 1971, purchased the Hartford and New Haven route outright in 1976, becoming its New Haven–Springfield Line.
 Freight service passed to newly-formed Conrail that same year.